steveklabnik/rust_for_rubyists/book/chapter-08.rst

 Since you program in Ruby, you probably don't know about pointers, nor care.
 If you're going to work in a language like Rust, though, you gotta know about them.
-So let's talk about the concept real quick, then dicuss how Rust handles pointers.
+So let's talk about the concept real quick, then discuss how Rust handles pointers.

 Pointer recap